 Inspiration plays no less a role in science than it does in the realm of art.
 Both are frenzy (in the sense of Plato’s “mania” and “inspiration”).

-Donna Cox and her team at the Advanced Visualization Lab of the National Center for Supercomputing Applications create stunning data-driven visualization videos and they are issuing a call for composers to create new sound tracks for these videos, based on the same datasets (where available).
+Would you like to compose and perform a live sound track for a scientific data visualization video (possibly even based on the same datasets that generated the images)?
 Choose one of two categories: an explanatory scientific data sonification (for outreach and understanding), or a live performance (an artistic work inspired by the science).
-In the submission form, you’ll answer a few questions about your interests so we can connect you with a member of the team who can provide you with the video and data.
+In the submission form, you’ll answer a few questions about your interests so we can connect you with a researcher who can share the video and data.
 The live pieces will be performed on a KISS 2020 Lecture/Performance concert.
 Fixed sound tracks will be presented on an Attentive Listening with Discussion session.

 Hands-on Workshop for Kyma practitioners

 Propose a hands-on activity that inspires symposiasts to set up their Kyma systems in the CAMIL (Computer Assisted Music Instruction Laboratory) and start making sound.
 Whether it’s a group project, a sound-themed game show, a brain-storming session on how to solve a particular sound design challenge, a data sonification challenge, or some other brain-stimulating, collaborative group programming and sound design activity, the goal is to learn from each other, have fun, and establish some life-long friendships in the process.